vendia/examples/features/share/graphql/graphql-enhancements/golang1.x/README.md

 go get github.com/machinebox/graphql
 ```

-## Configure the Warehouse Node Dead-Letter Notification
+## Configure the Warehouse Node Error Notification

-Dead-letter notifications are emitted when asynchronous transactions cannot be committed within the retry policy.
+Error notifications are emitted when asynchronous transactions cannot be committed within the retry policy.
 These notifications are the only way for operators to know when such a failure occurs.
 For the purpose of this example, you should configure an [email subscriber](https://www.vendia.net/docs/share/integrations#configuring-an-email-subscriber).
 Know that other cloud specific integration options are available.
 Please consult the Vendia [integrations documentation](https://www.vendia.net/docs/share/integrations) for more information.

 # Changing Data with a Conditional Update